davidben/tls-trust-expressions/explainer.md

   and [feature detection](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection)
   to support a range of browser capabilities.

-Multiple certificates cam additionally unlock size optimizations by skipping unnecessary intermediate certificates and cross-signs in the common case.
+Multiple certificates can additionally unlock size optimizations by skipping unnecessary intermediate certificates and cross-signs in the common case.
 This will be particularly valuable for the post-quantum transition, when signatures become [much more expensive](https://pq-crystals.org/dilithium/).
 The